InfiniteWhispers/promptlibrary/library/mypersona/README.md

 **Author’s Note:**
 This protocol is for self-mastery, not self-diagnosis.
 Use it to know your design, reclaim your story, and build your relational and digital architecture intentionally.

+You can also use the singleprompt.md to run a compressed version of the analysis.
 #PersonaMapping #OCEANModel #DSM5 #MBTI #SelfForensics #AIEnhancedSelfwork #EmotionalArchitecture